London attack: Attacker's influences probed

 Two released, one still in custody

-Eleven arrests have been made in the fast-moving investigation since Wednesday's attack, in which Masood ran over pedestrians on Westminster Bridge and then crashed in front of the Houses of Parliament, where he stabbed an officer to death.
+A 12th arrest was made Sunday in the investigation of the attack, in which Masood ran over pedestrians on Westminster Bridge and then crashed in front of the Houses of Parliament, where he stabbed an officer to death.

+A 30-year-old man was arrested at an address in Birmingham "on suspicion of preparation of terrorist acts, Metropolitan Police said.
+The statement said he was detained under TACT, Terrorism Act 2000, and remains in police custody.

-Only one person, a 58-year-old man who was arrested Thursday in Birmingham, remains in custody.
+A 58-year-old man who was arrested Thursday in Birmingham also remains in custody.

 Two people were released Saturday "with no further action," London's Metropolitan Police said.
 They were a man, 27, arrested in Birmingham and a woman, 39, arrested in east London.